Gwagon1/lastCapstone/README.md

 ## Description

-Latest Capstone is a web project designed to showcase Gryphon Illes Bekaardt's skills, interests, and portfolio.
+Latest Capstone is a web project showcasing Gryphon Illes Bekaardt's skills, interests, and portfolio.
 This project provides insights into Gryphon's background in IT, passion for animal care, active lifestyle, and mindfulness practices.
-It also includes a feature-rich "Save for Later" functionality, allowing users to save and manage items, leave comments, and interact with content dynamically.
+It also includes a feature-rich "Save for Later" functionality, allowing users to dynamically save and manage items, leave comments, and interact with content.

 ## Table of Contents